 What Armory Is

-Armory is a TypeScript toolkit for implementing x402 v2 payments over HTTP.
+Armory is a TypeScript toolkit for implementing x402 v2 payments over HTTP.- Server middleware packages enforce payment requirements and verify payloads.

 - Client packages create and send payment payloads from wallets.